Articles

 TriZetto failed to stop hackers stealing Americans' health data for a year

-The health tech giant, which supports 200 million people, said hackers accessed sensitive personal and health data, and is now sending data breach notices.
+The health tech giant, which supports 200 million people, said hackers accessed sensitive personal and health data, and has begun notifying millions of victims.

 4 min read